macsible/macsible/README.md

 ### Install dependencies

-A script is included to ensure the following dependencies are met:
+A script is included to ensure certain dependencies are met:

-- pip
+- Install pip
-- Ansible
+- Install Ansible
-- Any required Ansible roles via Ansible Galaxy
+- Download required Ansible Galaxy roles
 - Create a config.yml file (required)

 To execute this script run: